-After applying a change in the cPanel MultiPHP INI Editor, the values aren't reflected on the websites.
+After applying a change in the cPanel MultiPHP INI Editor, the values aren't reflected on the websites when using LiteSpeed Web Server.

-When using LiteSpeed Web Server, it will restrict users' ability to set PHP ini file values for some options that require PHP mode "PHP_INI_SYSTEM".
-So when applying changes in cPanel for PHP ini file settings, they won't be reflected.
-LiteSpeed will assume the control of the PHP handler when in use.
+LiteSpeed assumes control of the PHP handler when in use.
 This overall impacts the standard functionality of the cPanel software because a change is applied in the interface but not applied to the PHP settings of the accounts.
 The main reason why this occurs is that PHP has configuration modes.
 These configuration modes control where an option can be defined.
-You can find more details about PHP modes in the below PHP documentation resources.
+You can find more details about PHP modes here:

-5. In the LiteSpeed WebAdmin console, click "Configuration."
+- In the LiteSpeed WebAdmin console, click Configuration:

-8. Clicking add opens the interface to add custom PHP options for LiteSpeed.
-The LiteSpeed document contains additional details about how to configure this section.
+- Clicking Add opens the interface to add custom PHP options for LiteSpeed.
+This LiteSpeed document contains additional details about how to configure this section:

-For the purposes of demonstration, PHP 7.0 options have been filled in using the below information.
+For the purposes of demonstration, PHP 7.0 options have been filled in using this information:

 Max Connections: 35